 If you are an active farmer, owner of agricultural land, nursery, orchard, or greenhouse operator in Kenosha or Racine County, you may bring in up to 200 pounds of waste free of charge.
 The event is held every two years.
 Check back for the next scheduled date.

 Did you know that you can get free energy and water-saving products, light LED light bulbs, and high-efficiency showerheads through Wisconsin’s Focus on Energy Program?

 Focus on Energy helps Wisconsin residents lower their energy consumption and costs by making their homes more energy-efficient.
 Since 2001, Focus on Energy has provided incentives to over 2.7 million homeowners, helping them save over $202 million in energy costs and environmental benefits by making simple changes in their homes.

 SOLARacine is a Greening Greater Racine initiative.
 This is a buy program where vetted vendors chose Sunday Vest and Current Electric to recruit people and businesses to sign up for solar assessments, and track their progress to completion.
 Kenosha County residents are also eligible for this program.

 Kenosha County Parks

-Kenosha County Division of Parks continues to be a leader in sustainable practices, environmental stewardship and social advocacy with over 1,500 acres of natural areas and open space.
+Kenosha County Division of Parks continues to be a leader in sustainable practices, environmental stewardship, and social advocacy with over 1,500 acres of natural areas and open space.
 Find your nearest park or upcoming events:

 Kenosha County Government Recycling Program

 Kenosha County has an active internal recycling program within each facility.
 Employees are responsible for managing their office recyclables.
 Additionally, Facilities maintains recycling scrap bins for brass, copper, aluminum, steel and batteries.
-Employees interested in learning more about unique ways to reduce office waste through composting should contact the Kenosha County UW-Extension office.
+Employees interested in learning more about unique ways to reduce office waste through composting should contact the Extension Kenosha County office.